Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Conclusion

-\item The deepest grism spectroscopic survey planned on the HLWAS on Roman will \textit{not} enable an accurate and complete reconstruction of the cosmic web at $z=1$ (\S~\ref{sec:mockres}).
-This is because the proposed spectroscopic line flux limit of HLWAS-Deep leads to highly-incomplete galaxy samples consisting of the rarest galaxies with high mass and SFR (\S~\ref{sec:mocksamp}), thus making them poor tracers of the large-scale matter distribution.
-Increasing the spectroscopic depth by a factor of $\geq$2.5 times HLWAS-Deep ($\geq$2.5 times fainter line flux limit) yields much more complete galaxy samples that enable much more improved cosmic web reconstruction at $z=1$.
-Such mock galaxy samples will be able to qualitatively uncover the true cosmic web-dependence of galaxy morphological fractions, but fall short of quantitatively.
+\item The deepest grism spectroscopic survey planned on the HLWAS on Roman will \textit{not} enable an accurate and complete reconstruction of the cosmic web at $z\!=\!1$ (\S~\ref{sec:mockres}).
+This is because the proposed spectroscopic line flux limit of HLWAS-Deep leads to incomplete galaxy samples consisting of rarer galaxies with high mass and SFR (\S~\ref{sec:mocksamp}), thus making them poor tracers of the large-scale matter distribution.
+Increasing the spectroscopic depth by a factor of $\geq$2.5 times HLWAS-Deep ($\geq$2.5$\times$ fainter line flux limit) yields much more complete galaxy samples that enable much improved cosmic web reconstruction at $z\!=\!1$.
+Such mock galaxy samples will be able to qualitatively uncover the true cosmic web-dependence of galaxy morphological fractions, but fall short quantitatively.

 \item HLWAS-Deep will still be able to identify most of the galaxy overdensities, which can be followed up with deeper spectroscopy in those specific regions (\S~\ref{sec:strategy}).
 Thus, it is possible to efficiently map the early cosmic web with Roman.